 Project plan and activities:

-A significant number of undergraduate and graduate students will be engaged in the development, marketing, and implementation of a campus-wide financial literacy mobile or web-based game.
-Students will compete to develop a game which should engage students and lead to better financial behaviors.
-After a weekend “hackathon,” the winning game will be developed by a professional programmer, to make sure the infrastructure of the game is robust.
+A significant number of undergraduate and graduate students were engaged in the development, marketing, and implementation of a campus-wide financial literacy mobile or web-based game.
+Students competed to develop a game which engages students and lead to better financial behaviors.
+After a weekend “hackathon,” the winning game is being developed by a professional programmer, to make sure the infrastructure of the game is robust.
 Undergraduate and graduate student teams will pilot the game, which will be launched as a campus-wide competition.

-Games will be complemented by educational workshops on money management, degree financing, troubleshooting and prevention, long term planning, and ROI for undergraduate and graduate education, which will be embedded in the regular activities of existing student groups and organizations.
-Workshops will be tailored to meet the needs of the requesting student organization.
-The project will leverage these workshops beyond the Iowa State campus through the NSF-funded Center for the Integration of Research, Teaching and Learning (CIRTL) Network.
+Games are complemented by educational workshops on money management, degree financing, troubleshooting and prevention, long term planning, and ROI for undergraduate and graduate education, which are embedded in the regular activities of existing student groups and organizations.
+Workshops are tailored to meet the needs of the requesting student organization.
+The project leverages these workshops beyond the Iowa State campus through the NSF-funded Center for the Integration of Research, Teaching and Learning (CIRTL) Network.

-Financial information and decision-making tools will be made available to all students via email, a blog hosted by a financial counseling expert, a new website, and social and mass media.
+Financial information and decision-making tools are available to all students via email, a blog hosted by a financial counseling expert, a new website, and social and mass media.
 Students may electively take a one-credit online class in personal finance, with topics in budgeting, credit and debt, employee benefits, and money management.